 People have a hard time saying no because they assume that if anyone feels bad, then the decision must have been bad or that they’re bad for making it.
 But that’s not how either psychology or ethics work.

 You are responsible for your actions, not other people’s feelings.

 So start small and practice saying no to things that have too many tradeoffs.
 It won’t be easy at first.
 But like any other skill, if you keep practicing it will get easier.

 You can’t have your cake and eat it too.

 If you’re tired of running through the same hamster wheel of stress each year during the holidays, you need to face up to the fact that, however well-intentioned—you’re doing too much.

-And the only way out is to learn to be more assertive and get better at saying no.
+And the only way out is to practice saying no and setting better boundaries.

 You’ve probably heard the phrase “Prevention is the best medicine.”
-And you probably associate it with physical health—Eat a healthy diet, for example, so you avoid heart disease in the first place.
+And you probably associate it with physical health—Eat a healthy diet, for example, so you avoid heart disease.

 Specifically, when it comes to stress, it’s better to prevent it from showing up at all than trying to manage it once it’s arrived.